Pure Water San Diego

 San Diego County’s more than 3 million residents and countless businesses rely on importing 85% of its water supply from the Colorado River and Northern California Bay Delta.
 As imported water costs continue to rise, the county is increasingly vulnerable to water shortages and drought, so a project was needed to increase local control of a sustainable water supply.

-In addition to creating a drought-proof, locally-sourced replacement to imported water, the Pure Water Program will also reduce the flow of treated wastewater effluent to the Pacific Ocean.
-We prepared the Final Draft Program Environmental Impact Report for the Pure Water Program, which addresses the effects of facility construction and operation, as well as long-term effects associated with changes in water supply procurement.
+In addition to creating a drought-proof, locally-sourced replacement to imported water, Pure Water San Diego will also reduce the flow of treated wastewater effluent to the Pacific Ocean.
+Dudek prepared the Program Environmental Impact Report for the Pure Water Program, which addresses the effects of facility construction and operation, as well as long-term effects associated with changes in water supply procurement.
 The Pure Water Program EIR was certified by the San Diego City Council in late 2016.

 Your Success.
 Our Business.

-The City of San Diego received an Outstanding Environmental Document Award for the Program EIR by the California Association of Environmental Professionals in 2017.
+The City of San Diego received an Outstanding Environmental Document Award in 2017 from the California Association of Environmental Professionals for the Program EIR prepared by Dudek.

 What We Did